hectcastUIC/CS453_Spring2026/README.md

 mpirun --oversubscribe -n 8 ./build/ngs_mpi ...
 ```

+---

 ## Notes

 * Graphs are generated using NetGameSim with a fixed seed
 * DOT output is imported and converted into a weighted graph
-* The seed is saved to ensure reproducibility
+* The seed is saved for reproducibility
 * Metrics include runtime, iterations, messages, and bytes
 * Tested with 2, 4, and 8 ranks

+---